jbyuki/one-small-step-for-vimkind/README.md

-# step-for-vimkind
+# one-small-step-for-vimkind

-`step-for-vimkind` is an **adapter** for the Neovim lua language.
+`one-small-step-for-vimkind` is an **adapter** for the Neovim lua language.
 See the [DAP protocol](https://microsoft.github.io/debug-adapter-protocol/overview) to know more about adapters.
 It allows you to debug any lua code running in a Neovim instance.

 ## Install

-After installing `step-for-vimkind`, you will also need a DAP plugin which will allow you to interact with the adapter.
+After installing `one-small-step-for-vimkind`, you will also need a DAP plugin which will allow you to interact with the adapter.
 There are mainly two available:

   * [nvim-dap](https://github.com/mfussenegger/nvim-dap)
   * [vimspector](https://github.com/puremourning/vimspector)